Tightness for processes with fixed points of discontinuities and applications in varying environment: Tightness of logistic branching processes with catastrophes

-holds for all $n \geq 1$, $0 \leq s \leq t \leq T$ and $x_0 \leq K$. \end{Lem}
+holds for all $n\geq 1$ and $0\leq s\leq t$. \end{Lem}

-Assuming that $F^n \to F$ (which holds for instance if $q^n$ converges weakly to some measure $q$), this result gives the tightness of the sequence $(X^n)$ since the assumptions of Theorem~\ref{thm} are then satisfied.
-Note that it is reasonable when $q^n \to q$ to expect any accumulation point to satisfy the following stochastic differential equation
+Assuming that $F_n\to F$ (which holds for instance if $q_n$ converges weakly to some measure $q$), this result gives the tightness of the sequence $(X_n)$, since the assumptions of Corollary~\ref{cor:K} are then satisfied.
+Note that $F_n$ and its limit $F$ may be discontinuous, and the upper bound in~\eqref{eq:oscillations-LBPWC} depends on the constant $K$ considered.
+Also, it is reasonable when $q_n\to q$ to expect any accumulation point to satisfy the following stochastic differential equation